Guide to Autoclave Temperature and Pressure

 How Autoclave Sterilization Works

-• High-speed pre-vacuum sterilizers — Ideal for wrapped goods (such as surgical packs), pipette tips and other high-density polyethylene products (e.g. syringes), media solutions in containers (tissue culture flasks), and medical textile items (such as textile-based personal protection equipment).
+• High-speed pre-vacuum sterilizers: Ideal for wrapped goods (e.g., surgical packs), pipette tips and other high-density polyethylene products (e.g., syringes), media solutions in containers (e.g., tissue culture flasks), and medical textile items (e.g., textile-based personal protection equipment).

 It’s important to note that autoclave manufacturers establish temperature and pressure settings, so that each unit arrives with predefined, validated cycles.
 This way, you don’t have to set the temperature and pressure for each cycle you run.
 Still, it’s useful to understand the role that these elements play in the sterilization process.